 The headlight control is standard for GM: the default is not Off but Automatic, and Off requires a leftward flick that re-defaults to Auto.
 Turning on the parking lights shuts off the bright daytime running lights, seemingly designed to annoy other drivers.
 At least on the Silverado Hybrid, a little light doesn’t appear on the dash to let you know the headlights are on (or off, depending on the GM model).

-Gauges are clear and sensible; the speedometer goes up to 120 mph, making it easy to differentiate lower speeds, and the tachometer goes up to 6,000 rpm (the maximum horsepower is at 5,100 rpm).
-A small “economy” gauge is somewhat oddly labelled, since it actually measures electricity spent or generated, so that economy goes down on the gauge when you brake and generate power, and the gauge hits its peak when you floor the gas and the motor maxes out.
-More sensible is the tachometer, which has an “auto stop” area to show that the ignition is on, but the engine is off.
-You can run around on pure electric power up to around 20 mph, in practice, which is pretty good.
+Gauges are clear and sensible.
+A small “economy” gauge actually measures electricity spent or generated.
+The tachometer has an “auto stop” area to show that the ignition is on, but the engine is off.
+You can run around on pure electric power up to around 20 mph.
 Other gauges provide oil pressure, coolant temperature, and of course fuel level, with the former gauges showing actual units (psi and degrees).

 The four wheel drive control is electronic, providing choices of rear wheel drive, automatic, and four wheel drive with high and low gears.
 Four wheel drive is the usual variety that scrubs the tires if the surface does not ”give,” and should not be used routinely; it also greatly widens the turning radius.
 Automatic four wheel drive can provide surprises if you have to do a tight turn on a wet road.

-The climate control is somewhat less satisfactory.
-While the main controls (fan and temperature up/down) make sense, and separating out the air conditioner is desirable, the buttons for defrost, automatic, a/c, etc. are small and hard to use with gloves on, while using up/down buttons for vents and the fan is simply inane.
+While the main climate controls (fan and temperature up/down) make sense, the buttons for defrost, automatic, a/c, etc. are small and hard to use with gloves on, while using up/down buttons for vents and the fan is simply inane.
 Should the driver really be pressing a button repeatedly while watching a tiny vent display to get to the right place?

 Oh, and speaking of GM nuttiness: a yellow warning light above the mirror tells you at all times whether you have a passenger in the front seat.
 At least the wheel-mounted cruise control makes sense, even if it is a system not used by anyone else, including some other GM vehicles.